-Central Government is based in Antigua but Barbuda has its own local government - the Barbuda Council. .
+Central Government is based in Antigua, but Barbuda controls it's own affairs through our locally elected Barbuda Council.

 Barbuda is part of a three-island state with Antigua and Redonda.
 After independence in 1981 Antigua and Barbuda remained a monarchy with Queen Elizabeth II as the head of state and her representative in the state is the Governor General, currently Sir Rodney Wiliams.